Alvin Hall: BBC Radio

 Hall has presented several finance-related radio programmes for BBC Radio 4, which often broadcast in the period when Radio 4's personal finance programme Money Box is off-air.

 Hall won the Wincott Award for business journalism for his 2006 documentary Jay-Z: From Brooklyn to the Boardroom in which he interviewed and profiled the entrepreneurial rap star Jay-Z.

-2012

-Alvin Hall in The Bonfire of the Vanities: Alvin Hall compares the New York City of Tom Wolfe's scathing 1980s satire with that of today.